jcarouth/carouth.com/source/_posts/adding-recirculation-helper-to-jigsaw.md

 ];
 ```

-This will allow me to pull the reciculation post collection from a page object.
+This will allow me to pull the recirculation post collection from a page object.

 ```php
 $page->getRecircPosts();